openstack-archive/congress/congress/dse2/README.rst

 * Ensure you are in the virtual env configured above
  $ . dsetest/bin/activate  # Run to join the virtualenv if not already

-* Change to the dse2 diretory
+* Change to the dse2 directory
  $ cd congress/dse2

 * Run the data_service tests: